Exlll/ConfigLib/README.md

         .build();
 ```

-### Field and component name formatting
+### Formatting the names of configuration elements

-You can define how fields and component names are formatted by configuring the configuration
+You can define how the names of configuration elements are formatted by configuring the
-properties with a custom formatter.
-Formatters are implementations of the `NameFormatter`
+configuration properties with a custom formatter.
+Formatters are implementations of
-interface.
-You can implement this interface yourself or use one of the several formatters this
+the `NameFormatter` interface.
+You can implement this interface yourself or use one of the several
-library provides.
-These pre-defined formatters can be found in the `NameFormatters` class.
+formatters this library provides.
+These pre-defined formatters can be found in the `NameFormatters`
+class.

 The following code formats fields using the `IDENTITY` formatter (which is the default).